OpenOrienteering/mapper/toolbars.md

  * [Editing toolbar](#editing-toolbar)
  * [Advanced drawing](#advanced-drawing-toolbar)

+## Toolbar positions and visibility

-*Note:* Toolbars may be moved to a more convenient position.
-To detach and move, pick the handle (the vertical line of dots) at the left end and drag the toolbar to your preferred position.
-The resulting order of your tools may thus be different from this page.
+Toolbars may be moved to a more convenient position.
+To detach and move, pick the handle at the left end and drag the toolbar to your preferred position.
+The resulting order of your toolbars may thus be different from this page.

-To open and close toolbar windows right click on any open toolbars or windows.
-Then use the menu that displays to select or deselect the windows to show.
+You may hide toolbars you don't use.
+To close or open a toolbar right click on any open toolbar or docked window.
+This will open a small window where you can disable or enable toolbars and docked windows.

 ## General toolbar {#general-toolbar}